 Shin Splints

-Although more common in runners and sports players, almost anyone can develop pain due to Shin Splints.
+Although more common in runners and athletes, almost anyone can develop pain due to Shin Splints.
 Not only are they painful; they also get in the way of your daily activity - which can be super annoying, especially for people who like to stay active.

 If you’re suffering from shin splints, our expert team of Podiatrists can help.
-They will design a custom effective, treatment plan to get you pain free and back to the activities you love
+They will design an effective customised treatment plan to get you pain free and back to the activities you love

 • Just the term "Shin Splints" sounds painful, but what exactly is it?